Listen to: Devil Red

 Story and Meaning

-Devil Red is a reflective folk performance by Jenny Toledo.
+Devil Red is a reflective folk song from The Threadbare Tapes.

-The piece examines the long arc of the English hunt tradition, set against dawn fields, scarlet coats, and the chill of hooves on wet earth.
+The piece examines the long arc of the English hunt tradition, set against dawn fields, scarlet coats, sounding horns, and the chill of hooves on wet earth.

-It weighs spectacle against suffering and invites the listener to decide what must remain as heritage and what should end.
+It weighs spectacle against suffering and asks what should remain as heritage, and what should be allowed to end.

 The Hunt’s Pageantry at Dawn